notes on PE effect

 Create a descriptive table of contents

-make an entry every time you add new material.Title the TOC with the
+make an entry every time you add new material.Title the table of

 Date - Contents - Page.
 Don't use generic entries like "Day 1" or